RafaelAmauri/RafaelAmauri/README.md

 #### * [Tree](https://github.com/RafaelAmauri/Tree)

 An implementation of the ```tree``` command in pure C. What makes it interesting is that it avoids any recursion, instead using a custom linked stack to list directory contents.
 This improves performance and reduces resource usage.
+The program also only utilizes the C standard library, which makes it extremely portable and lightweight.

 #### * [Kernel Updater](https://github.com/RafaelAmauri/Kernel-Updater)